Color Harmony Schemes

 Strengths

-- High contrast but less tension than complementary
+- High contrast with less tension than complementary

 - More nuanced and sophisticated